ethereum-optimism/design-docs/security/fma-kona-asterisc.md

   [The "Kona and Asterisc Hot Path Failure"](#-Kona-and-Asterisc-Hot-Path-Failure) above covers the failure mode for `kona` + `asterisc` when placed in the hot path.

 - **Mitigations:**
-  Frequent action tests covering the derivation pipeline.
+  Action tests covering the derivation pipeline are run on every pull request in the [kona] repository.
   VM Runner exectutes the derivation pipeline as part of the kona fault proof program running ontop of asterisc.
   [Extensive test coverage](https://app.codecov.io/gh/anton-rs/kona/tree/main/crates) of kona.